RishabhSelenium/APIFW/README.md

 **1.com.testing.Assertions**

 TestCaseValidate.java
 > Thi Java class is implemented to validate the Status code and Error message of Tests.
-We have ```validateErroMessage()``` and ```validateSTATUS``` in this class
+We have ```validateErroMessage()``` and ```validateSTATUS()``` in this class

 **2.com.testing.Resources**
-> This package contains all the JSON files we are using to perfor the test cases
+> This package contains all the JSON files we are using to perform the test cases

 **3.com.testing.TestMethods**
 TestCase01.java
-> In this Java class we made methods to create user, post, comment, and todo
+> In this Java class we made methods to create post, comment, and todo

 **4.com.testing.TestSteps**
 HttpMethods.Java